kristian-lange-tw/JATOS_docs_v3/pages/Worker-Types.md

 ### <span class="glyphicon glyphicon-tree-deciduous glyphicon-personal-multiple"></span> Personal Multiple Worker

 With a Personal Multiple link the worker can **run a study as many times as they want**.
-Each Personal Multiple link corresponds a Personal Multiple worker.
+Each Personal Multiple link corresponds to a Personal Multiple worker.

 You could send _Personal Multiple_ links to your pilot workers.
 Each link can be personalized with a **Comment** you provide while creating it (e.g. by providing a pseudonym).
-You can add Personal Multiple workers in bulk by changing the **Amount** value.
+You can create Personal Multiple links in bulk by changing the **Amount** value.

 ### <span class="glyphicon glyphicon-glass glyphicon-general-single"></span> General Single Worker

 This link type can be used **many times by different participants to run a study but only once per browser** ([*But see Preview Links](#preview-links)).
 Each time the link is used a new General Single worker is created on-the-fly.

-You could distribute a _General Single_ link through a mailing list or posting it on a public website.
+You could distribute a _General Single_ link through twitter, a mailing list or posting it on a public website.
 It is essentially useful for cases where you want to collect data from a large number of workers.

 Keep in mind, however, that JATOS uses the browser's cookies to decide whether a worker has already accessed a study.
-If a worker uses a different computer, a new browser, or simply deletes their browser's cookies, then JATOS will assume that it's a new worker.
+If someone uses a different computer, a new browser, or simply deletes their browser's cookies, then JATOS will assume that it's a new worker.
 So the same person could (with some effort) use a General Single link several times.

 ### <span class="glyphicon glyphicon-asterisk glyphicon-general-multiple"></span> General Multiple Worker (since version 3.3.2)

-Similar to a General Single link a General Multiple link can be used **many times by different participants to run a study**.
-The difference is that the link can be used **even in the same browser** - this link type is the least restrivtive one.
+A General Multiple link is the least restrictive type and can be used **many times by different participants to run a study**.
+The difference to a General SIngle is that the General Multiple link can be used repeatedly **even in the same browser**.
 Each time a General Multiple link is used a new General Multiple worker is created on-the-fly.

 ### <span class="glyphicon glyphicon-knight glyphicon-mturk"></span> MTurk Worker